Personal hygiene

 Personal hygiene includes:

-- washing your hands with soap and water after going to the toilet
+- washing your hands with soap and water after using the toilet

 - brushing and flossing your teeth twice a day

-- covering your mouth and nose with a tissue (or your sleeve) when sneezing or coughing
+- covering your mouth and nose with a tissue or your sleeve, when you sneeze or cough

-- washing your hands after handling pets and other animals
+- washing your hands after touching pets and other animals

 Why is personal hygiene important?

-Good personal hygiene is vital because it helps stop you from getting sick.
-It also helps stop you from spreading germs and infectious diseases.
+Good personal hygiene helps protect you from getting sick.
+It also helps stop the spread of germs that can cause infectious diseases.

 - touching other people

-- getting faeces (poo) or other body fluids on your hands
+- getting poo or other body fluids on your hands

 - handling contaminated food